EPPA Medical Scribe Program FAQs

 Our leadership team has worked with thousands of pre-health students and understand the necessary availability to add scribing to your schedule.
 We have many mentoring conversations with potential hires about when to scribe.
 We encourage you to apply to further discuss your availability and when to scribe if you are interested.

 We try out best to get back to candidates within 3 days of when they apply, but occasionally we get busy!
-Be sure to check your inbox for an email from email@example.com otherwise we encourage you to send a follow up email to check on the status of your application.
+Be sure to check your inbox and spam folder for an email from firstname.lastname@example.org otherwise we encourage you to send a follow up email to check on the status of your application.

 Our leadership team carefully reviews each application that we receive.
 Sometimes this means that we review an applicant that we believe would make a great medical scribe, but in the future when they have better availability or additional experiences.
 If you receive a communication to reapply with us in the future, do not let it discourage you.
 Instead, please contact us with any questions regarding your application.